 If we tell ourselves that we are going to hold for a 3R target on this trade (or a -1R loss), then that is what we should do unless our trading plan provides us with other options.

 If the theoretical reward:risk on your trades is 3:1, then you should be making 3R on your winners.
 If your average actual winner is 1.5R, that tells you something is wrong.
-What you think should happen is not aligning with what is actually happening.
+What you think should happen is not aligning with what you are actually doing.

 - Maybe you are exiting your profitable trades too early.